timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

    2. Properties of the CAs publishing through a particular server, such as the number of updates, number of objects, the length of the validity period, and size of objects.
-   3. Relying party behaviour, e.g. using HTTP compression, requiring timeouts or minimum transfer speed for downloads, and using conditional HTTP requests.
+   3. RP behaviour, e.g., using HTTP compression, requiring timeouts or minimum transfer speed for downloads, and using conditional HTTP requests (Section 13 of [@!RFC9110]).

-When an RRDP repository server is hosted behind a congested network link or otherwise overloaded (i.e. demand somehow exceeds available capacity), this can cause a cascading failure in which the aggregate load on the server continues to increase, resulting in degraded service for all RPs.
+When an RRDP repository server is reacheable via a congested network link or otherwise overloaded (i.e., demand somehow exceeds available capacity), this can cause a cascading failure in which the aggregate load on the server continues to increase, resulting in degraded service for all RPs.
 For example, when an RP attempts to fetch one or more delta files, and one fails, it will typically try